I was wrong earlier when I said that Charlie Wrangell was speaking exclusively on Fox.

 You heard real passion here, real criticism of George W. Bush.

-Let's listen to Hugo Chavez talk about what being black in America means and see if we can distinguish any difference between what Charlie Wrangle said and Hugo Chavez earlier today.
+Let's listen to Hugo Chavez talk about what being black in America means and see if we can distinguish any difference between what Charlie Wrangell said and Hugo Chavez earlier today.

-European brothers now, and I want to remember this that the development of Hugo started with the massacre of Latin America, and not only of America.
+European brothers now, and I want to remember this, that the development of Europe started with the massacre of Latin America.

-The development of Europe, the industrialization and enrichment happened over the massacre of America.
+And not only America, the development of Europe, the industrialization and enrichment happened not only over the massacre of America, also black African.

 You are the survivors of the massacre.

-We the mixture between the original American Indians and the blacks from Africa.
+We the mixture between the Aboriginal American Indians and the blacks from Africa.

 This applause.